 You are expected to attend lectures and a minimum number of 7 tutorials to pass the course.
-Adequate documentation (doctor's certificate or counselling certificate) will be needed if you miss more than 3 tutorials, or you will gain 0 mark for tutorial participation.
+Adequate documentation (doctor's certificate or counselling certificate) will be needed if you miss a tutorial.
+If you miss 3 tutorials or more without adequate documentation, you will gain 0 mark for tutorial participation.